eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 issuance, nor of the reasons for it.

-However, ARF 1.5.0 already contains the following note to requirement WUA\_02: “Many actions of the Wallet Instance, such as processing a Relying Party request and presenting an attestation, require multiple cryptographic operations, for example ephemeral key generation followed by key agreement and message encryption.
+However, ARF 1.5.0 already contains the following note to requirement WUA\_02: "Many actions of the Wallet Instance, such as processing a Relying Party request and presenting an attestation, require multiple cryptographic operations, for example ephemeral key generation followed by key agreement and message encryption.
 This requirement does not imply